blok/php-utils/README.md

 # Arr

-Blok\Utils\Arr is a bunch of array methods utilities that you can use as static call exemple :
+Blok\Utils\Arr is a bunch of array related methods utilities that you can use as static call exemple :

 `Blok\Utils\Arr::csvToArray('xxx.csv'')`